What is an Annotated Bibliography

 Sometimes researchers want to know more about the context of a source, and why the writer has chosen to focus on it in their work.
 That’s where annotated bibliographies come in.

-An annotated bibliography is a list of citations to books, articles, documents, etc. Normally, a works cited page or reference list simply displays each source via a citation.
+An annotated bibliography is a list of citations to books, articles, documents, etc. Normally, a works-cited page or reference list simply displays each source in a citation.
 However, in an annotated bibliography, each citation is followed by a brief descriptive and evaluative paragraph.
 This paragraph is known as the “annotation,” and is usually only about 100-150 words long.

-The purpose of an annotated bibliography is to inform the reader of the relevance, accuracy, location, and quality of the sources that are cited in the paper or work.
-You should always check with your teacher or professor first to see if an annotated bibliography/works cited page is needed for your paper.
+The purpose of an annotated bibliography is to inform the reader of the relevance, accuracy, location, and quality of the sources cited in the paper or work.
+Always check with your instructor first to see if an annotated bibliography/works-cited page is appropriate for your paper.